 Norfolk’s Good Work encourages active faith in workplace

-Here Audrey Sharp, formerly Head of HR for Norfolk County Council, and the Chair of Good Work (Norfolk and Waveney Industrial Mission) encourages Christians to live out their faith in the workplace actively and intentionally, quietly but not secretly.
+Here Audrey Sharp, formerly Head of HR for Norfolk County Council, and former Chair of Good Work (Norfolk and Waveney Industrial Mission) encourages Christians to live out their faith in the workplace actively and intentionally, quietly but not secretly.

 Good Work (Norfolk and Waveney Industrial Mission) funds and supports inter-denominational workplace chaplaincy in a number of organisations around Norfolk to provide pastoral care for employees and to be an example of faith at work.
 Here the Chair of Good Work, Audrey Sharp, encourages Christians across Norfolk to serve the Lord in the workplace.